 In theory, the ‘Northern Powerhouse’ is really rather a good idea.
 When George Osborne introduced the phrase in a 2014 address in Manchester, he set out an impressively ambitious vision of a co-ordinated, mostly urban Northern economy, strong enough to ‘take on the world’.
-He described “a belt that runs from Liverpool to Hull” with modern transport links; improved universities; creative clusters (tech etc.); and increased devolution.
+He described “a belt that runs from Liverpool to Hull” with modern transport links, improved universities, “creative clusters” (tech etc.), and increased devolution.
 The North, he said, “can be stronger than the sum of its parts”.
 Powerful stuff, but vague.

 So with millions of Northerners waiting expectantly, what’s happened so far?
 To be honest, not a lot.
 We have a new ‘Northern Powerhouse’ minister – James Wharton – and Jim O’ Neil, former chief economist for Goldman Sachs, is to oversee economic devolution.
 Manchester has a new elected mayor, and as of October, Sheffield will get one too.
 Good appointments, but only appointments.
 More tangibly, a new organisation called Transport for the North has been set up to connect major cities, while recent pledges include a £400 million investment fund to assist small businesses.
-All progress is progress, and these improvements should be celebrated.
-But most onlookers agree that one ingredient is missing: actual new money.
+Not bad, but most onlookers seem to agree that there’s still a worrying lack of cold, hard funds.

 Of course, there is a sense that any Conservative plan was always going to be a tough sell in the urban heartlands of the North.
 Labour councillors have been climbing on top of each other to declare the initiatives ‘not enough’, while many commentators have pointed to specific areas of neglect.
 What about Carlisle?
 Has enough been done for Leeds?
-I rarely feel any sympathy for George Osborne, but one wonders how he is supposed to respond to the twin criticisms of ‘why have you neglected Birmingham’ and ‘Manchester isn’t North enough’.
+I rarely feel sympathy for George Osborne, but one wonders how he is supposed to respond to the twin criticisms of ‘why have you neglected Birmingham’ and ‘Manchester isn’t North enough’.

 Overall, public perception was sceptical at the time, and has become more so as the year has ticked by.
-With financial backing being the elephant in the room, the Conservative government have four years to convince the electorate that the so-called ‘Northern Powerhouse’ was more than just a shameless exercise in hype.
+With financial backing the elephant in the room, the Conservative government have four years to convince the electorate that the so-called ‘Northern Powerhouse’ was more than just a shameless exercise in hype.